Homemade Jumbo Cinnamon Rolls….The Easy Way shows you a completely new cut-and-roll technique making your favorite sweet treat.

 If you want to make 16 small cinnamon rolls, cut the dough into 8 long horizontal strips, then cut each of those strips in half vertically, giving you 16 shorter strips to roll into cinnamon rolls.

-What Basic Ingredients Do You Need to Make the Best Cinnamon Rolls Ever??
+What Basic Ingredients Do You Need to Make the best giant Cinnamon Rolls??

 - Milk